Penthious/obsidian-dnd/3-Mechanics/CLI/2-Mechanics/CLI/bestiary/humanoid/dragonwing-hotdq.md

 NoteIcon: monster
 BestiaryType: humanoid (human)
 SourceType: Bestiary
-BookSource: Hoard of the Dragon Queen p.
+BookSource: "Hoard of the Dragon Queen p.
 90, The Rise of Tiamat p.
-89
+89"
 ---
 # [Dragonwing](2-Mechanics/CLI/bestiary/humanoid/dragonwing-hotdq.md)
 *Source: Hoard of the Dragon Queen p.
 90, The Rise of Tiamat p.
 89*